On the non-existence of elements of Kervaire invariant one: Introduction

-from the Adams-Novikov spectral sequence for $\magic$ to the $\ze$ homotopy fixed point spectral sequence.
-This map is actually an isomorphism of spectral sequences, though we do not need this fact.
-The inclusion of the unit $S^{0}\to \magic$ gives a map from the Adams-Novikov spectral sequence for the sphere, to the Adams-Novikov spectral sequence for $\magic$.
-Composing with the map described above gives the horizontal arrow in the diagram of spectral sequences below
+from the Adams-Novikov spectral sequence to the $\ze$ homotopy fixed point spectral sequence for $\pi_{\ast}\magic$.
+In~\S\ref{sec:group-cohom-adams} we give an ad hoc construction of this spectral sequence, conveniently adapted to describing the map of $E_{2}$-terms.
+It gives the horizontal arrow in the diagram of spectral sequences below.

-The Detection Theorem is proved by investigating this diagram, and follows from the purely algebraic result below.
+The Detection Theorem is proved by investigating this diagram, and follows from a purely algebraic result.

 \begin{thm}[Algebraic Detection Theorem] If